| | |

 Your Tai Chi Journey

-As a beginner when learning the internal martial art of Tai Chi or Qi Gong, it is important to learn how to move rather than mimicking the instructor.
+As a beginner when learning the internal martial art of Tai Chi or Qi Gong, it is important to learn how to move rather than just mimicking the instructor.
 Without guided and personal instruction, the movements become mere choreography.
 If you simply watch and follow your Tai Chi or Qi Gong instructor, you will only be able to copy what you see.
-This is a trap.
-You will probably end up waving your arms around in the air like a dance.
+This is okay when you are a beginner student, to follow along with their movements.
+But without progression into learning the method, this becomes a trap.
+Which means you will end up waving your arms around in the air like a dance.
 Yes, there are many Tai Chi classes you can attend where this does happen.
-This is the difference between learning traditional Tai Chi or Qi Gong versus Tai Chi or Qigong like exercises.
+However, this is the difference between learning traditional Tai Chi or Qi Gong versus Tai Chi or Qigong like exercises.

 Always Think; Method not Mimic

-As a beginner it is important to learn the principles of movement.
+As a new beginner, the first weeks and months may be simply following and learning the choreography by mimicking.
+As you progress it is important to move into the next stage of learning where you learn the principles of movement and body method.
 First, start with the foundations, looking at your physical alignment and your posture.
-Learn how and why you move in a certain way in Tai Chi.
-Learn where the moves originate from and how the whole body is connected as one unit, never moving in isolation.
+Learn how and why you align the body in a certain way in Tai Chi, both in stillness and in movement.
+Next progress onto learning how to connect the body to move as one unit, to never move the body in isolation.
+Which is often called learning to move the body from the inside out, not the outside in.
 The foundation exercises are the most important in your training, as without good solid training and practice at the beginning, the rest of your Tai Chi journey will be repeating the same mistakes.
 Getting the basics right cognitively and physically, and well practiced is your goal.
+Read more about the stages of learning and body awareness here.

 It is the role of your instructor to ensure you grasp the method and principles, working at your own pace and in a way that you can relate to.
 We all have different learning styles, some visual, some verbal, kinetic and audio etc. Your instructor will work with you using their experience to translate the information into easy to learn movement-bites.
 We learn one principle at a time, with a single point of focus.
 This helps avoid becoming overwhelmed and mentally frazzled by too much information, too soon.
 Train until the basic postures, movement principles and choreography are in your muscle memory.
 At that point it is possible to move onwards to layer training.